ibexa/documentation-developer/docs/updating/from_2.5/update_code/3_update_field_types.md

 # 4.3.
-Upgrade Field Types
+Update Field Types

 You need to adapt your custom Field Types to the new Field Type architecture.